This document specifies ENTROPY_SRC hardware IP functionality. This module conforms to the Comportable guideline for peripheral functionality.

 When the IP is disabled by clearing the

-CONF, all heath checks are disabled and all counters internal to the health checks are reset.
+MODULE_ENABLE register, all health checks are disabled and all counters internal to the health checks are reset.

 In order to compensate for the fact our tests (like all realistic statistical tests) have finite resolution for detecting defects, we conservatively use 2048 bits of PTRNG noise source to construct each 384 bit conditioned entropy sample.
 When passed through the conditioning block, the resultant entropy stream will be full entropy unless the PTRNG noise source has encountered some statistical defect serious enough to reduce the raw min-entropy to a level below 0.375 bits of entropy per output bit.
 We choose this level as our definition of “non-tolerable statistical defects” for the purposes of evaluating this system under AIS31.
 Given this definition of “non-tolerable defects”, the health-checks as implemented for this block will almost certainly detect any of the previously mentioned defects in a single iteration of the health checks (i.e. such serious defects will be detected with very low β).